projf/projf-explore/hello-arty/README.md

 # Hello Arty

 This folder contains the SystemVerilog designs to accompany the Project F **[Hello Arty](https://projectf.io/posts/hello-arty-1/)** series.
+This series is also available for the [Nexys Video](../hello-nexys).

 * [Hello Arty - Part 1](https://projectf.io/posts/hello-arty-1/)
   * [A source](A/)